boozallen/jenkins-templating-engine/docs/reference/library-configuration-schema.md

 <!-- markdownlint-disable -->
 !!! note
-    If a libary doesn't include a library configuration file, then users can supply arbitrary parameters to the library from the pipeline configuration.
+    If a library doesn't include a library configuration file, then users can supply arbitrary parameters to the library from the pipeline configuration.

-    If a library does include a library configuration file, then users will only be able to supply parameters thare are listed within the `required` and `optional` blocks.
+    If a library does include a library configuration file, then users will only be able to supply parameters that are listed within the `required` and `optional` blocks.
     The presence of extraneous parameters will fail the build.
 <!-- markdownlint-restore -->